mulesoft-assets/template-sfdc2sap-product-bidirectional-sync/README.md

 <!-- Default Considerations (end) -->

 <!-- Considerations (start) -->
 To make this template run, there are certain preconditions that must be considered.
 All of them deal with the preparations in SAP, that must be made for the template to run smoothly.
-**Failing to do so could lead to unexpected behavior of the template.**
+Failing to do so can lead to unexpected behavior of the template.

-Before continuing with the use of this template, you may want to check out this [Documentation Page](http://www.mulesoft.org/documentation/display/current/SAP+Connector#SAPConnector-EnablingYourStudioProjectforSAP), that will teach you how to work with SAP and Anypoint Studio.
+Before continuing with the use of this template, see [Install the SAP Connector in Studio](https://docs.mulesoft.com/connectors/sap/sap-connector#install-the-sap-connector-in-studio).

 ## Disclaimer

-This Anypoint template uses a few private Maven dependencies from Mulesoft in order to work.
+This template uses a few private Maven dependencies from MuleSoft to work.
 If you intend to run this template with Maven support, you need to add three extra dependencies for SAP to the pom.xml file.
 <!-- Considerations (end) -->